Regional cancer services

 Building the capacity of staff to support the operation of the country chemotherapy units will require recruitment, training and statewide clinical support, and will be a progressive piece of work.
 However, significant progress has already been made in achieving the objectives of the plan:

-- Country Health SA has employed more medical oncologists, including Professor Sankha Mitra, who has been appointed as Clinical Director of Cancer Services.
+- Employment of more medical oncologists, including Professor Sankha Mitra, who has been appointed as Clinical Director of Cancer Services.
 Professor Mitra spends two days a week working at the regional cancer centre in Whyalla, while Dr Dagmara Poprawski spends two days a week working at the Mount Gambier and Districts Hospital.
 Previously Dr Poprawski had spent three days a fortnight at each site.
 Dr Rachael Chang has been employed to provide services in the Port Pirie Regional Health Service and Riverland General Hospital and Dr Anna Mislang has been employed to provide services in the South Coast District Hospital.

 - New cancer care coordinator nurses have commenced at the Port Pirie Regional Health Service and South Coast District Hospital, and recruitment is underway for a cancer care coordinator nurse at the Riverland General Hospital.